shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/24/solution/README.md

-# Create Your Block Type
+# Add Our Support Module

-You can find the solution for the previous step here.
+You can find the solution to the previous step here.